KarolTrzeszczkowski/Electron-Cash-BSV-Plugin/README.md

 # Installing the plugin
 To install BSV Plugin and connect to the BSV server you have to:
 1. Download bsv-plugin.zip or just pack files "manifest.json" and "bsv-plugin/*" to zip file with your archive manager,

 2. In the Electron Cash window click on the menu Tools>Installed Plugins,

 3. Click "Add Plugin" button and choose bsv-plugin.zip file

 4. Close Plugins dialog and click Tools>Networks or the round, green button in the right down corner of EC window.

+5. Click a blue caption <u>View ban list...</u> and unban one of the sv servers.

-5. In the network dialog click "Server" tab, unmark "Select server automatically" and from the list below choose some sv server.
+6. In the network dialog click "Server" tab, unmark "Select server automatically" and from the list below choose some sv server.
 They will have "sv" "satoshi.vision" etc. in their name.

-6. Rightclick on the server and click "Use as server".
+7. Rightclick on the server and click "Use as server".

 You should be connected to the BSV network.
 The green button should have the black crossroad pictogram on it.
 Network overview should show two branches - 4626ff6e3b@556767 (BCH) and 1d95671421@556767 (BSV).